Candra-Julius/DoveChat-BE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Create a Node.js app for building Hire Job RESTful APIs using Express.
+Create a Node.js app for building DoveChat RESTful APIs using Express.

 ### Built With
 This app was built with some technologies below: